-With July comes Independence Day, which brings fireworks.
-Many people enjoy setting off fireworks to celebrate the holiday.
-Now that the holiday is behind us, the leftover fireworks may be a temptation, but setting off fireworks in Las Vegas after the Fourth of July can bring legal trouble.
+Many people enjoy setting off fireworks to celebrate holidays in Nevada, however, what laws are in place in the state?
+Setting off fireworks in Las Vegas after the Fourth of July can bring legal trouble.
 In 2016, approximately 11,000 people across the country suffered injuries from fireworks severe enough to warrant hospitalization.

 Las Vegas falls within Clark County jurisdiction and so follows the same fireworks regulations as the county.
 People may only use fireworks between June 28 and July 4.
 Any firework displays must finish by midnight on the fourth – anything after this point is illegal.
 So if you’re having a late independence day celebration, you might want to stay away from using fireworks.

 The time frame for fireworks applies across Clark County, the Las Vegas Valley, and neighboring jurisdictions.
 At no time are any sort of fireworks permitted on federal lands, such as Red Rock, Mt.
 Charleston, and Lake Mead.

 Even when using fireworks in the acceptable time frame and locations, people may only set off fireworks labeled as “Safe and Sane.”
 You can find these fireworks at authorized vendors.
 Examples of illegal fireworks are those that explode or fly about, such as: